kimschles/node-for-beginners/README.md

 1. Write a node program that logs 'Hello World!' to the console
 1. Create and access node modules using ```require``` and ```module.exports```
 1. Create a simple server using Node.js
-1. Serve an HTML file using a Node server
+1. Serve an HTML file to the browser using Node

 ##### Objective 1: Identify and describe the benefits of using Node.js
 * You can write server-side code in JavaScript!
 No need to learn a new language.